discordjs/guide/guide/interactions/select-menus.md

 ### Updating the select menu's message

 The `MessageComponentInteraction` class provides a method to update the message the button is attached to, by using `MessageComponentInteraction#update()`.
-We'll be passing an empty array as components, which will remove the menu after selecting an option:
+Passing an empty array to the `components` option will remove any menus after an option has been selected.

 ```js {1,4-6}
 client.on('interaction', async interaction => {